-The story of Hollywood's transition to talkies is well-known, and has been the subject of its own movies, Singin' In The Rain and The Star are obvious examples.
+The story of Hollywood's transition to talkies is well-known, and has been the subject of its own movies, Singin' In The Rain and The Artist are obvious examples.
 Silent stars such as John Gilbert and Clara Bow crashed and burned in the face of the new technology.
 A major question mark hung over one of MGM's biggest attractions, Greta Garbo.
 Would Garbo survive the move to sound?

 Well, Ms Garbo was a smart operator.
 Her last silent film, The Kiss, premiered in 1929, was also MGM's last silent release and is often regarded as the 'official' end of the silent era - Chaplin and others' wordless films were not true silents.
 Rather than being thrown into any old film that would let her talk (the cause of Gilbert's downfall, not - as the legend has it - a high-pitched voice unsuited to his romantic image) she waited until 1930.
 The technology, microphones and recording quality had already improved from the early days, and she made sure the studio gave her the right vehicle for her talents.
 So, her first talking appearance was as a Swede, where her accent wouldn't cause problems, in a piece of quality drama, an adaptation of a Eugene O'Neill play.